4rmcyt/LinkedIn-AI-Job-Applier-Ultimate/README.md

 *   **🎯 Improved Intelligent Resume Generation:** Uses AI to tailor every generated resume to the current vacancy for maximum match, adapting skills, experience, projects and achivements to the job description.
 *   **🎭 Playwright Integration:** Now uses Playwright instead of Selenium for faster, more reliable and secure browser automation with better performance and modern web standards support.
 *   **🖥️ Headless Mode:** Run the bot in headless mode if you want to use the bot in server environment or while working with your computer.
 This allows the bot to operate without a visible browser window while maintaining full functionality.
+*   **⏸️ Pause/Resume Control:** Pause the bot at any time by pressing `Ctrl+X` and continue when ready, giving you full control over execution without stopping the entire process.
 *   **📊 Skill Statistics:** Analyzes job descriptions to identify the most in-demand skills, helping you tailor your resume effectively.
 *   **🧠 Intelligent Error Handling:** If LinkedIn's Easy Apply feature encounters errors (e.g., incorrectly filled fields), the bot will attempt to fix them automatically.
 *   **☑️ Smart Checkbox Handling:** Automatically detects and answers checkbox questions in LinkedIn Easy Apply forms with intelligent context-aware responses.